AshongAbdallah06/calculator-app/README.md

 ```

 ### Continued development
 Am still practicing on using the Context API provided by React, and some other hooks.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+I could have used Routing to get this done easily, in terms of changing the colors and background, but i wanted to challenge myself.

+## Useful Resources
+- ChatGPT

 ## Author